View the Commercial Register

 If you have any questions, please contact the Single Point of Contact.
 This is available to all companies as a contact and service point for business at WFB Wirtschaftsförderung Bremen GmbH

-You want to know more about the commercial register?
-The Commercial Register contains entries about registered merchants and companies.
+Would you like to find out more about the commercial register?
+The commercial register contains entries on registered merchants and companies.

 The stock corporation (AG) only becomes a legal entity when it is entered in the commercial register.
 You can find more information here.

-The formation of a European Company (Societas Europaea, abbreviated: SE) becomes effective by registration in the Commercial Register.
-In addition, the registration is published in the Official Journal of the European Union for information purposes.
+The formation of a European Company (Societas Europaea, or SE for short) becomes effective upon entry in the commercial register.
+In addition, the entry is published in the Official Journal of the European Union for information purposes.

-The formation of a European Economic Interest Grouping (EEIG) becomes effective by registration in the Commercial Register.
-In addition, the registration is published in the Official Journal of the European Union for information purposes.
+The formation of a European Economic Interest Grouping (EEIG) becomes effective upon entry in the commercial register.
+In addition, the entry is published in the Official Journal of the European Union for information purposes.

-If you establish a limited liability company (GmbH), you are obliged to apply for its registration in the commercial register.
-Only after registration does the GmbH come into existence and have full legal capacity.
+If you set up a limited liability company (GmbH), you are obliged to register it in the commercial register.
+The GmbH only comes into existence and has full legal capacity once it has been registered.

-Legal entities whose entry in the Commercial Register must be made with regard to the subject matter or the nature and scope of their business operations must be applied for entry by all members of the Management Board.
-You can find more information here.
+Legal entities whose entry in the commercial register is to be made with regard to the object or the type and scope of their business operations must be applied for registration by all members of the Management Board.
+Further information can be found here.

-The partnership limited by shares (KGaA) does not become a legal entity until it is entered in the commercial register.
-Since the KGaA is a corporation, it is entered in section B of the commercial register.
+The partnership limited by shares (KGaA) only becomes a legal entity when it is entered in the commercial register.
+As the KGaA is a corporation, it is entered in section B of the commercial register.

-As a merchant, you must apply for registration in the commercial register.
+As a merchant, you must register for entry in the commercial register.
 You can find more information here.